srikanth-kandi/edulab-tms/README.md

        "title": "string",
        "description": "string",
        "status": "string", // "pending", "in-progress", "completed"
-       "adminReqUserId": number // optional, only admin users can create tasks for other users }
+       "adminReqUserId": 0 // optional, only admin users can create tasks for other users }
      ```